 Arriving at Our Destination

-We checked-in during covid-times, so only one person from our party was allowed into the lobby to check in to our room; our timeshare presentation was scheduled for the second day of our stay at 8 am.
+Because of the Covid-19 policy, only one person from our party was allowed into the lobby to check in to our room; our timeshare presentation was scheduled for the second day of our stay at 8 am.
 Only the person who checked-in signed any paperwork at all; and the other 3 members of our party didn’t sign anything or give any names.

 8am, bright and early, we drove over to the location for the timeshare talk and waited in a small line for a teller.
 The person in front of us was having an unfriendly banter with the teller.
 The only thing I picked up from my eavesdropping was that all the members of his party weren’t there so he wasn’t able to get signed in.
 We got called next and checking in only took a few seconds.
 She asked if all members of our party were there, we said yes, and she said to wait in a corner for our “agent” to come and get us.